Torr7s/firestore-ts/README.md

 # Firestore Typescript

-How to use Firestore with Typescript, using helper to create collections faster and applying the Repository Pattern concept.
+How to use Firestore with Typescript, using helper to create collections faster and applying the Repository Pattern concept using generics.

 ## Notes